trinhgiahuy/verilogLanguageApplication/Chap8/README.md

 ```

+## Conditional Operator Review

-**Conditional Operator Review** : can be replace a simple combinational procedure with a continuous assignment.
+can be replace a simple combinational procedure with a continuous assignment.
 Target must be net.
 Event control is assumed
 ```
 module procedural_if(
   input  [3:0]  a,b,c,